techlahoma/board_meetings/2019/attachments/07_content_creation.md

 * Project 3810 Streaming - They are ready to start streaming events.
 * TBS Streaming - They are ready to stream events with at least one week's notice.
 * Tulsa Stream Team - Blixa has uploaded the 200OK videos to YouTube and is waiting for approval, titles, and descriptions.
-* Twitch Channel Management
+* Twitch Channel Management - Kenneth, Dodzi, and Kimberly worked on adding branding to our Twitch page.
-* Twitch Highlighting - need more volunteers
+* Twitch Highlighting - We need more volunteers to meet our goal of one per group.
 * YouTube Channel Management - We're thinking about starting a newscast.
 * Watch Parties (Simulcasting) - Watched Mary Licanin's Talk at Purcell Library (7/14) - 3 in attendance.